Data Without Limits to Fuel Your Enterprise AI

 Snowflake is also adding new integration options to its expansive library of connectors and deployment options, all aimed at helping you efficiently connect to and use your data:

 Unified, zero-copy enterprise data integration: SAP Snowflake (in private preview) extends SAP Business Data Cloud with fully managed data and AI capabilities, simplifying the enterprise data landscape through a bidirectional integration.
-Our partnership with Salesforce (generally available) delivers the same zero-copy model that’s powered by Snowflake Intelligence, with unmatched performance and built-in governance.
 We also partnered with Oracle (in public preview soon) to extend a new CDC collaboration for high-speed data replication across on-premises and cloud environments.

 dbt projects on Snowflake (generally available): Build, test, deploy and monitor data transformation dbt projects directly in Snowflake so data engineers can focus on delivering insights, not maintaining infrastructure.